borkson/Cars---Simple-Memory-Game/README.md

 **eng version**

  I had to make final project at the end of the programming course in code school.
 You should know that **I'm big cars fan too**.
 Just love them...
-That is the reason why i choose simple game with cars :)
+That is the reason why I chose simple game with cars :)

 ## Jak powstała gra? / How I made it?